J.N. Shapiro Infinity Tantalum: Fractals, Infinity, And Mastery Of Technique

 Which is why using tantalum fits right in: it is very difficult to work with due to its unique characteristics.
 Tantalum has been described as similar to copper with the hardness of titanium, meaning that it likes to stick to tools and itself, but requires very hard cutting tools with extremely sharp cutting surfaces.

-The in-house-made chapter rings of the Infinity Tantalum are crafted in solid tantalum, as is the outsourced case.
+The in-house-made chapter rings and case of the Infinity Tantalum are crafted in solid tantalum.
 And highlighting engraving and guilloche on tantalum demonstrates a commitment to process and technique.
 There are a lot of materials that are more traditional and much easier to use, so choosing to make something from a notoriously difficult-to-machine-and-finish metal is essentially a flex of Shapiro’s prowess with guilloche and ability to employ extreme patience.

 J.N.
 Shapiro Infinity Tantalum: aesthetics